xpqz/transporter/adaptor/cloudant/README.md

 It multiplexes streams from different shards, so changes may appear out of order.

 In Tail mode, the adaptor will keep running, and will resume from the last known good point if the far end exits.
-It will, however, not persist this state.
+It will, however, not persist this state, at the time of writing.
 If you halt restart the adaptor, it will start from the beginning.
 Transforms should be aware of this.

+When using a Cloudant source, you will also pick up any design documents (documents where the `_id` starts with `_design/`) which describes secondary indexes.
+If you are moving documents to a non-Cloudant sink, you may want to filter these out.